Setup roadmap for self-employed people

 Do I need a CPA?

 Strongly recommended.
-A crypto-literate CPA can help with contribution calculations, compliance, and Form 5500-EZ filing.
-The playbook includes a guide to finding a crypto-savvy CPA.
+A qualified CPA or retirement-plan professional can help with contribution calculations, deadlines, compliance, and Form 5500-EZ questions when relevant.

 How long does setup take?